Florida Boating Laws and Regulations

-No one under 14 years of age may operate any PWC on Florida waters at any time, even if such person possesses a Boating Safety Education ID Card.
+- No one under the age of 14 years may operate a personal watercraft (PWC) on Florida waters at any time, even if such person possesses a Florida Boating Safety Education I.D.
+Card.

 Florida law enforcement officers patrol the waterways to make your boating experience safe and pleasant.
 Cooperate with them by following the laws and guidelines.

 Carry the Card: Vessel operators who are required to have a Boater Education Card must carry the card on board the vessel and have it available for inspection by an enforcement officer.